Alter Eco

 Alter Eco refers to two alternative trading organizations, the first of which was founded in 1998 by Tristan Lecomte in France, and followed by Mathieu Senard and Edouard Rollet in the United States, and Ilse Keijzer in Australia.

 Alter Eco France

 Alter Eco France specializes in fair trade and "responsible" food products.
 The organization is part of the fair trade movement and offers its products in several French mass retailers such as Monoprix, Cora, Match, Système U, E.Leclerc and Carrefour.
 As of 2007, there are over 100 Alter Eco Fair Trade products on the market, sourced from 42 cooperatives in 37 countries.
 Some Alter Eco Fair Trade products include coffee, tea, rice, sugar, quinoa, chocolate, olive oil, juice and cotton balls.

 In 2006, Alter Eco France approached Brazilian retailers to sell Brazilian products in the country under Fair Trade terms, creating the first South-South Fair Trade experiment.
-In Europe, all Alter Eco products are FLO-CERT certified and bear the International Fairtrade Certification Mark.
+In Europe, Alter Eco products are either FLO-CERT certified and bear the International Fairtrade Certification Mark, or are Fair For Life certified via the control body Ecocert.